ako-v/vite-react-boilerplate/README.md

-# React + TypeScript + Vite Boilerplate
+# React + TypeScript + Vite Solid Boilerplate

-This is a simple boilerplate for React + TypeScript + Vite that uses ESLint and Prettier for linting and formatting.
-Also this setup uses husky and lint-staged to run ESLint and Prettier on pre-commit.

-I configured this setup so we have Dockerfile and docker-compose.yml and also nginx pre-configured to serve the app in production.

-You can use this boilerplate to start your project with React + TypeScript + Vite and extend it as you need.
+This project is a boilerplate setup for building web applications using React, TypeScript, and Vite.
+It provides a pre-configured environment with essential tools and configurations to streamline the development process.
+The boilerplate includes:

+- **Husky**: To manage Git hooks (pre-commit, pre-push, etc...).
+- **Lint-staged**: To run linters on staged files.
+- **Docker**: To containerize the application for production.
+- **Nginx**: To serve the application in the Docker container.

+By using this boilerplate, you can quickly set up a new project with a solid foundation and focus on building your application features.

 ## Getting Started